 Some more expensive 3D printers nearer the $500 mark may outperform it in raw power and quality, but for the price the Ender 3 V2 offers unbeatable value.
 That’s why it’s currently the world’s most popular 3D printer.

-The Ender 3 V2 is fairly similar to the original Ender 3, just with improved and upgraded firmware, an improved filament feeding system, carborundum build plate, as well as an HD color screen.
+The Ender 3 V2 is fairly similar to the original Ender 3, just with improved and upgraded firmware, an improved filament feeding system, a carborundum build plate, as well as an HD color screen.

-For $279 you get a high quality printer that prints reliably — it’s a sturdy machine.
+For $279 you get a high-quality printer that prints reliably — it’s a sturdy machine.
 For that reason, we recommend it as it’s great value — though if you have $500 for a 3D printer other options may outperform it overall.